ToshioCP/Gtk4-tutorial/src/sec27.src.md

 ~~~

 `sp` is a stack pointer.
-It is an index of the array `stack` and it always points an element of the array to store the next data.
+It is an index of the array `stack` and it always points to an element of the array to store the next data.
 `sp_biggest` is the biggest number assigned to `sp`.
 We can know the amount of elements used in the array during the runtime.
 The purpose of the variable is to find appropriate `MAX_STACK_SIZE`.